calyxir/calyx/docs/builder/ref.md

 ### High and Low Signals

-You can use `calyx.builder.HI` or `calyx.builder.LO` as shorthand for one-bit high and low signals.
+The `calyx.builder.HI` or `calyx.builder.LO` are shorthand for one-bit high and low signals.

 ```python
 """A one-bit low signal"""